 - Chief Executive of St Vincent’s Health, the largest charitable hospital group in Australia.

 Tracey has worked closely with businesses in the hospital, aged care and medical research sectors in the UK and Australia.

+John is a Chartered Fellow of the NZ Institute of Directors and is an Associate Chartered Accountant, Chartered Accountants Australia & New Zealand.
 John’s background includes investment banking at Banque Indosuez, Brierley Investments and Bancorp.
-He has had involvement in all aspects of mergers, acquisitions, capital raisings and due diligence over a broad range of industries, leading due diligence assignments in New Zealand and internationally for over 25 years.
+He has had involvement in all aspects of mergers, acquisitions, capital raisings and due diligence assignments in New Zealand and internationally for over 30 years.

 His previous directorship roles include:

 - Manukau City Investments.